-Leaving the family home can be difficult– it is the place in which our best memories are often made and an environment in which we have felt secure and comfortable for many years.
-For this reason, the transition to an elderly care environment can be difficult for some, and when possible, they will stay in their homes with assistance for as long as they can.
+Leaving the family home can be difficult.
+Our homes are where our best memories are often made and an environment where we have felt secure and comfortable for many years.
+For this reason, the transition to an elderly care environment can be difficult for some, and when possible, elders will stay in their homes with assistance for as long as they can.
 Many people elect to hire professional caregivers to help with the tasks that a senior is unable to manage on his/her own.
-Fortunately, innovators are now devising new technology that helps support seniors within their own home environment.
+Fortunately, innovators are now devising new elderly care technology to support seniors within their own homes.

 The Technology Available to Seniors & Caregivers

-Companies across the industry are working to create technology that will help streamline communication between caregivers and seniors and actually work to keep seniors safe within their homes.
-Some of the new technology being developed for the use of care teams now includes:
+Companies across the industry are working on modernizing senior care through technology to streamline communication between caregivers and seniors and work to keep seniors safe within their homes.
+Some of the new elderly care technology being developed for caregiver use now includes the following.

-- Wearables and sensors can monitor a senior’s physical condition and transmit information to a caregiver.
-Whether a caregiver is a family member or a professional, the wearables can signal when there is a concern.
-Several types are available or under development.
+Wearables and sensors can monitor a senior’s physical condition and transmit information to a caregiver.
+Some of the information caregivers and medical professionals can access through remote monitoring devices include blood pressure, vital signs, heart rate, and more.
+Whether a caregiver is a family member or a professional, the wearables can signal early signs of concern.
+Some of the wearable devices that support seniors include the following:

-- Sensors in prescription medication dispensers can monitor when prescriptions are taken so that a caregiver knows the medicines are being taken regularly.
+- Sensors in prescription pill dispensers can monitor when medication is taken so that a caregiver knows the medication is being taken regularly.

 - GPS systems that track a senior’s movements come in different forms.
-The pendant has been around for quite some time that allows one to press a button if assistance is needed.
-With the advent of fitness technology that can be worn on the wrist, there are now watches equipped with health monitoring technology and GPS that send messages or indicate location.
-When a senior is still actively going out on his/her own, this is a useful tool for caregivers in case of emergency.
+A pendant that acts as a personal emergency response system has been around for quite some time.
+Fitness technology, such as watches or shoe soles, can be equipped with real-time health monitoring technology and GPS that send messages or indicate location (such as the GPS SmartSole).
+When a senior is still actively going out on his/her own, this is a useful tool for family members in case of emergency.

-- Sensors installed on refrigerators or keys can alert caregivers if seniors are not eating meals regularly or if they are away from home.
+- Sensors installed on refrigerators or keys can alert caregivers if seniors are eating meals irregularly or away from home.

-Call Neighborly Home Care for Compassionate Elderly Care Services
+Contact Neighborly Home Care for In Home Care Services